RikVanHaaren/fontys_s3_portfolio/README.md

 ![sonarcloud](./utils/sonarcloud.png)

 ## 2.3 Agile method
-**|DONE|<br>**
-_Individual project_
+_Individual project_ <br>
 During this semester we worked based on an Agile method in both, the group- and the individual project.
 Since there are several methods to work with Agile, I did some research to find out which method fits best for the project.
 You can read more about this analysis inside [this file](./research/agile.md).

 Kanban is a framework used to develop Agile.
 Within the individual project I choose to work with 'Kanban', because this methodology is easy to apply with a version control tool called GitHub.
-This allowed me to constantly sync issues to a Kanban board, in a way that the issue history still exists and are always up to date and is the same for everbody. < Working this way contributes to the principles of Agile to work with an adaptive planning, with evolutionary development, which enables early delivery and flexible responses to changes.
+This allowed me to constantly sync issues to a Kanban board, in a way that the issue history still exists and are always up to date and is the same for everybody.
+Working this way contributes to the principles of Agile to work with an adaptive planning, with evolutionary development, which enables early delivery and flexible responses to changes.
 In example, you can see one of the used sprints below.

 ![project planning snippet](./utils/projectPlanning_snippet.png)

 Besides, on weekly basis there was a group discussion where we discussed the current progress with Hans van Heumen and the fellow students.
 Some of the feedback was converted in an issue which influenced and changed the Kanban board.
 In this way, also the collaborative effort and self-organizing principle are represented, and continual improvement is made possible.

-_Group project_
+_Group project_ <br>
 For our group project we opted for the 'Scrum' Agile method.
 We held a stand-up every day where we met to see how the designated tasks were going.
 This is typical for Scrum methods.
 These daily stand-ups allowed us to help each other and to discuss any feedback.
 Just as the individual project, we had our issue overview linked to the Kanban board in 'Github', in this way we could see the progress of each other and were able to make sure everybody was engaged.
 Looking at Agile, this contributes to self-organizing and cross-functional teams, where continual improvement was guiding.

 What also contributed to the continual improvement was that we frequently visited the customer to make sure we were working on the right needs.
 In order to be flexible in responding to these changes we worked with sprints, including evolutionary development and early delivery.

 ## 2.4 CI/CD
-**|NeedsCheck|<br>**
 what?
 Inside the Github repositories I added Continuous Integration and Continuous Delivery via actions.
 I used this inside the group project and the individual project.
 Below you can see the integration I used for the repositories.

 Continuous Integration
 - A push and pull request to the main branch will trigger a build that compiles the code into an executable, after that it will test the code on Go version '1.19'.
 [Link to Action](https://github.com/mxbikes/mxbikesclient.service.comment/actions/workflows/go.yml)
 - A push and pull request to the main branch will trigger a SonarCloud analyzer that validates the code on ‘Static code analysis / code reviews’ and ‘Security’.
-[Link to Actionaction](https://github.com/mxbikes/mxbikesclient.service.comment/blob/main/.github/workflows/sonarcloud.yml)
+[Link to Action](https://github.com/mxbikes/mxbikesclient.service.comment/blob/main/.github/workflows/sonarcloud.yml)
-- A push and pull request to the main branche will trigger the tests that checks the application in Node version: '14.x', '16.x', '18.x'. [workflows CI](https://github.com/RikVanHaaren/ah_shop_api/actions/workflows/node.js.yml)
+- A push and pull request to the main branch will trigger the tests that checks the application in Node version: '14.x', '16.x', '18.x'. [workflows CI](https://github.com/RikVanHaaren/ah_shop_api/actions/workflows/node.js.yml)

 Continuous Delivery

 - A push to the main branch will test and then publish the project on "hub.docker". [service-comment image](https://hub.docker.com/repository/docker/rikvanhaaren/service-comment/general)
 - The go project will regularly add or update the project to pkg.go.dev. [golang package protobuf](https://pkg.go.dev/github.com/mxbikes/protobuf)
 - A new release will trigger the tests and will then publish the release on [NPM ah_shop_api](https://www.npmjs.com/package/@rikvanhaaren/ah_shop_api).

 so what?
 This will assure the quality and security of my repository.
 Whenever someone makes a mistake and it gets on the repository which ends, I will be notified via email and all the users that visit the repository sees that it failed at the moment.
 Because it continues it also shortens the time and effort to deliver new features.